zikrykr/go-feature-flags/README.md

 # go-feature-flags
 go feature flags

+this specific application is using echo framework, so make sure you already installed it on your machine for install echo, visit this [link](https://github.com/labstack/echo)

+to start application,
+- run `go mod init`
+- run `go get github.com/thomaspoignant/go-feature-flag`
-to start application, run this command `go run main.go`
+- run this command `go run main.go`